How Does Diabetes Affect The Feet?

 Given their location at the extremity of the body, the effects of uncontrolled diabetes often present in the feet before anywhere else.
 There are three main ways in which elevated blood sugar levels affect the feet.

 Hardening of smooth muscle surrounding arteries: Diabetes can lead to a reduction in the elasticity of your arteries.
 When the arteries are less elastic, they carry less blood to the extremities and as such the amount of blood, oxygen and nutrients getting to the feet is reduced.
-This leads to complications such as poor perfusion and very slow healing of wounds on the feet.
+This leads to complications such as poor perfusion, cold feet and very slow healing of wounds on the feet.

 Peripheral Neuropathy: This is a medical term to describe the deadening of the nerves in the extremities.
 This typically begins as a change in sensation - pins and needles or a feeling of “wearing a sock” even when barefoot.
 This can progress to complete loss of sensation in the feet.
 Aside from being uncomfortable, this has very serious consequences in knowing when you have hurt yourself.
 I have had individuals present to the clinic with various objects lodged in their feet and they are completely unaware.
 I have also had patients who have only known they had hurt their foot by the trail of blood left on the floor.